lateralrun/docs/docs/cloud_functions.md

 ## Dependencies

-If the package can be installed publicly via npm, then it's available to use.
+If the package can be installed publicly via npm, then it's available to use, with one caveat: we don't run install scripts (for security reasons), so packages that depend on them won't work.

 Built-in Node.js modules, such as `querystring`, are also available.

 ## Variables